 The aim of the project is ecological connectivity: connecting wildlife habitats by strengthening or creating ‘stepping stones’ and corridors of habitat between and around the two core sites of Long Mynd and the Stiperstones.

-Currently there are three main strands to the programme: working with farmers, working with the wider local community and volunteers, and managing ‘stepping stones’ owned by the National Trust and our partner organisations.
+There are three main strands to the programme: working with farmers, working with the wider local community and volunteers, and managing ‘stepping stones’ owned by the National Trust and our partner organisations.

 Stepping Stones has been developed with a range of partners including Natural England, the Shropshire Hills AONB Partnership, Shropshire Wildlife Trust and Middle Marches Community Land Trust.

-May by Charlie Bell
+Map by Charlie Bell

 Title image: Stiperstones by Howard Jacks